deepkumartraining/docker-k8s-April23/K8S_DeepDive_Content.md

 	Advantages of using liveness, readiness and startup probes tverify application availability

 16) Jobs and CronJobs
-	How to achieve autbackup and restore using CronJobs for application like etcd key-value pair storage for kubernetes cluster Jobs responsibility
+	How to achieve auto backup and restore using CronJobs for application like etcd key-value pair storage for kubernetes cluster
+	Jobs responsibility

 17) calico networking
 	flannel network understanding
-	migrate from flannel to calico
-	How to  use flannel for POD networking and Calicfor network security calicoctl operations
 	network policy and global network policy

 18) authetication and authorization